turtle-patronus/Linear-Regression-from-scratch/README.md

-# To predict the popularity of a given Mashable article
+# To predict the popularity of a given news article
 ## Done by implementing linear regression from scratch

 The dataset can be found here: http://archive.ics.uci.edu/ml/datasets/Online+News+Popularity